 If you are one of these folks who are trying to understand what SEO stands for, then this post if for you!

 For over ten years we’ve taught people what SEO is and helped them grow their online presence by using it, sometimes combining it with other channels like social media.
-We understand what it’s like to not know about internet optimization and our hope is that this post will give you the foundation you need to begin your own SEO journey and improve your digital presence.
+We understand what it’s like to not know about internet optimization and our hope is that this post will give your business the foundation you need to start your own SEO journey and improve your digital presence.

 Some Deeper Reading On SEO: